Greece or Spain: How to Choose the Right Destination for You

 Greece and Spain are fantastic destinations for a summer holiday, and for good reason.

 With over 6,000 islands scattered on the Aegean and Ionian seas, Greece is a magical place to visit.
-Island hopping is among the best activities you can do in Greece, and the best about its countless islands is that each has its unique charm.
+Island hopping is among the best activities you can do in Greece, and the best thing about its countless islands is that each has its unique charm.

 From Santorini’s whitewashed houses and blue domes to Rhodes’s many archeological sites, the islands in Greece are just perfect.
 Speaking of Greek beaches, you’ll also find many on mainland Greece, for example, in the Halkidiki region.